Salt of the Earth was formed in 1988 and has since raised over £4 million for the rural poor of Tamil Nadu, India.

 SOTE’s work is to improve the lives of those living in rural poverty by delivering a variety of projects including those focusing on women’s empowerment, health initiatives, education programmes, creating water access and environmental preservation.
 Community development underpins our work so that projects have a lasting impact.
 We believe that effective, efficient and sustainable development can only be achieved by working directly with our local partners in India.
 Every aspect of our project work relies on their local knowledge, expertise and actions.

 We are a volunteer lead charity that works hard to keep expenses to an absolute minimum.
+Trustees give up their own time every year to visit our partner organisations, to review progress and agree future plans.

 Why Help India?